 - A strengthened core

 - Boosted immune system with less injury risk

 - Reduced nerve compression

 Spinal ‘Decompression’ and Spinal ‘Traction’ are terms used to refer to spinal treatment methods, this often confuses people into thinking that there are two separate forms of Traction as a treatment method.
 Spinal Traction is used to create a reduced pressure, or ‘Decompression’ between the vertebra of the spine.

 Unlike inversion therapy which pulls every joint in the body, traction and spinal decompression treatments like the effective Nubax device gently decompresses the spine to improve mobility with repeated movements.

 Expert spinal decompression therapy with Nubax

-Designed as an effective means of manual spinal decompression, Nubax equipment is used worldwide to relieve severe or chronic neck and lower back pain from a wide variety of causes.
+Designed as an effective means of manual spinal decompression, Nubax lower back decompression at home equipment is used worldwide to relieve severe or chronic neck and lower back pain from a wide variety of causes.
 As a proven method of axial decompression, Nubax boosts circulation and mobility to reduce back pain by 85-90%.